broadinstitute/gatk/scripts/cnv_wdl/somatic/README.md

 - ``CNVSomaticPanelWorkflow.ref_fasta_fai`` -- Path to reference fasta fai file.
 - ``CNVSomaticPanelWorkflow.ref_fasta`` -- Path to reference fasta file.

-In additional, there are optional workflow-level and task-level parameters that may be set by advanced users; for example:
+Additionally, there are optional workflow-level and task-level parameters that may be set by advanced users; for example:

 - ``CNVSomaticPanelWorkflow.do_explicit_gc_correction`` -- (optional) If true, perform explicit GC-bias correction when creating PoN and in subsequent denoising of case samples.
 If false, rely on PCA-based denoising to correct for GC bias.
-- ``CNVSomaticPanelWorkflow.PreprocessIntervals.bin_length`` -- Size of bins (in bp) for coverage collection.  *This must be the same value used for all case samples.*
+- ``CNVSomaticPanelWorkflow.PreprocessIntervals.bin_length`` -- Size of bins (in bp) for coverage collection.
+Typically, this is set to `0` for capture samples.  *This must be the same value used for all case samples.*
 - ``CNVSomaticPanelWorkflow.PreprocessIntervals.padding`` -- Amount of padding (in bp) to add to both sides of targets for WES coverage collection.  *This must be the same value used for all case samples.*

 Further explanation of other task-level parameters may be found by invoking the ``--help`` documentation available in the gatk.jar for each tool.